mwcz/palebluepixel/content/posts/034 - the deconstruction of falling particles.md

 ## Particles

-Particles swirl around and look cool.
+The particles' main job is to swirl around and look cool.
+They are pulled gravitationally toward the player pieces, but the particles themselves don't exert gravity on each other.

 ### Gravity

-The gravity acceleration function has been rewritten a few times.
-First with inlined calculations, then with ThreeJS vector objects, then with [glmatrix][glm], and then inlined again.
+The gravity calculation was written first with inlined calculations, then with ThreeJS vector objects, then with [glmatrix][glm], and then inlined again.
 The inlined code performance wasn't distinguishable from the glmatrix implementation.
-Since the glmatrix API, although a little unconventional, is excellent and much more readable, I stuck with it.
+Since glmatrix is very fast and much more readable, I stuck with it for a while.

 ThreeJS's vector calculations, on the other hand, were awful.
 Each function call created a new vector object.
 Each acceleration calculation caused the